dai-shi/proxy-memoize/README.md

 We can't unwrap Set/Map or other non-plain objects.
-The problem is when `obj.a` is an object (which will be wrapped with a proxy) and touching its property will record the usage, which leads unexpected behavior.
+The problem is when `obj.a` is an object (which will be wrapped with a proxy) and touching its property will record the usage, which leads to unexpected behavior.
 If `obj.a` is a primitive value, there's no problem.